eBardX/XestiMonitors/README.md

 * [VisitMonitor][visit_monitor] to monitor for locations that the user stops at for a “noteworthy” amount of time. *(iOS)*

-### <a name="motion_monitors">Motion Monitors</a>
+### <a name="core_motion_monitors">Core Motion Monitors</a>

-XestiMonitors provides seven monitor classes that you can use to obtain raw and processed motion measurements from the device:
+XestiMonitors provides seven monitor classes wrapping the Core Motion framework that you can use to obtain raw and processed motion measurements from the
+device:

 * [AccelerometerMonitor][accelerometer_monitor] to monitor the device’s
   accelerometer for periodic raw measurements of the acceleration along the